microsoft/WhatTheHack/001-IntroToKubernetes/Student/03-k8sintro.md

 	- The cluster will use kubenet (ie: basic networking).
 	- The cluster will use a managed identity
 	- The cluster will use the maximum number of Availability Zones for improved worker node reliability.
-	- Attach to your ACR created in Challenge 2 (If you didn't do Challenge 2, you don't need to attach to anything).
+	- Attach to your ACR created in Challenge 2 (if you didn't do Challenge 2, you don't need to attach to anything).
+		- **NOTE:** Attaching an ACR requires you to have full "Owner" permissions on the subscription.
+If this is not possible then someone who is an Owner can do the attach for you after you create the cluster.
 	- **NOTE:** You will need to specify on the command line if you want ssh keys generated or no ssh keys used.
 - Use kubectl to prove that the cluster is a multi-node cluster and is working.
 - Use kubectl to examine which availability zone each node is in.
 - **Optional:** Bring up the AKS "Workloads" screen in the Azure portal.
 	- **Hint:** Again, the Azure CLI makes this very easy with one command.
-	- **NOTE:** This will not work if you are using an Ubuntu Server jump box to connect to your cluster.
+	- **NOTE:** This will not work if you are using a Linux jump box to connect to your cluster.

 ## Success Criteria